 Although nuts are high in overall fat content, most of that fat is unsaturated.
-It has been proven that nuts do not contribute to weight gain when consumed in moderation - about a two tablespoon serving, five times a week.
-There is also significant evidence that all types of nuts help to promote healthy cholesterol levels.
+It has been proven that nuts do not contribute to weight gain when consumed in moderation (one 2-tablespoon serving, five times per week).

 Nutritional Values for Common Nuts

 Almonds ~ Almonds are high in fiber and low in saturated fat.
 They contain valuable quantities of Vitamin E, magnesium, protein, potassium, and one ounce of almonds has as much calcium as 1/4 cup of milk.

 Studies have proven that they help to lower LDL, the "bad" cholesterol, and they also contain some powerful antioxidants.
 All in all, almonds are a prime choice for the health-conscious eater.